Frequently Asked Questions

 - Proxies allowed if it's the only permit your're fishing.
 If it's fished in conjunction with your permit, there will be an additional $200 fare charged.

-If you cancel your charter, or fail to show up at time of departure, $100 of your $200 charter fee is non-refundable.
+If you cancel your charter, or fail to show up at time of departure, $100 of your $200 charter fee is non-refundable, not including any booking fees.
 We will evaluate cancellations on a case-by-case basis.

 If we cancel, you will receive a full refund.
 Reasons we may cancel include, but are not limited to, the following:

-- We cancel your reservation due to high water and we close because it's too dangerous.
+- We cancel your reservation due to high water and we close because it's too dangerous and/or fishing is poor.

 - ADF&G closes the season by emergency order.